 Growing your career

-In the new HR policy, the expectation is for employees to engage in and managers to support the career development process.
-The performance management process provides the infrastructure to implement this new expectation for both employees and managers.
-It identifies and documents agreed upon career development opportunities in which employees will participate.
-Managers are expected to support employees in pursuit of their career interests, to adopt practices that promote career development throughout their area, and to allow employees' participation in appropriate developmental opportunities.
-Managers will be evaluated on these expectations in their own performance review.
-It is important for the employee to be clear on what their career development interests are and work collaboratively with their supervisor to determine their strategic goals for the position and define ways to develop their goals.
+At VCU, the expectation is for employees to engage in and managers to support the career development process.
+The university's performance management process provides the infrastructure to implement this new expectation for both employees and managers.
+Working together, employees and managers create a career development plan to document agreed upon development opportunities in which the employee will participate.
+The HR policy specifies that managers are expected to support employees in pursuit of their career interests, to adopt practices that promote career development throughout their area and to allow employees participation in appropriate developmental opportunities.
+Managers are evaluated on these expectations in their own performance review.
+It is important for the employee to be clear on what their career development interests are and work collaboratively with their supervisor to determine their interests and identify ways to reach their career goals.